 - the defendant’s prior criminal history,

-- your probability of appearing for future court appearances, and, most importantly,
+- your probability of appearing for future court dates such as the arraignment, and, most importantly,

 - public safety.5

 “Unusual circumstances” or “good cause” do not include the facts that:

 - you have made all prior court appearances, and/or

 - that you haven’t committed any new offenses, but rather

 - that there has been a change in circumstance, substantiated by new evidence.6

 The phrase “change in circumstances” refers to a change in the defendant’s situation, in the facts of the case, or in the proceedings.
 It does not mean that the judge who initially set bail committed legal error or didn’t properly analyze the case.7

 Important to note is the fact that even if you post bail, the judge still retains the discretion to order you into custody once your trial begins.8

 If you haven’t posted bail — and therefore remain in custody — you are automatically entitled to have a bail review hearing within 5 days of the time that your bail was originally set.9

 If the alleged offense is